rpm-software-management/mock/docs/Plugin-Overlayfs.md

     mock --scrub overlayfs

-alternatively, you can remove everything from current configuration:
+Alternatively, you can remove everything from current configuration:

     mock --scrub all